shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 due to the the European GDPR regulation.
 Since then, email addresses of Jira users are no longer accessible.

-As the ShotGrid Jira bridge relies on this information to pair ShotGrid users with Jira users, some extra steps will be required to configure the Jira bridge.
+As the Flow Production Tracking Jira bridge relies on this information to pair Flow Production Tracking users with Jira users, some extra steps will be required to configure the Jira bridge.
 This quickstart page will alert you when these extra steps are needed.

-Setting up ShotGrid
+Setting up Flow Production Tracking
 *******************
 Required Fields
 ===============
-The following fields must be created in ShotGrid for each of the following entity types:
+The following fields must be created in Flow Production Tracking for each of the following entity types:

 ===========  =========  ================  ====================================  ======================